-The fiscal year 2005-06 budget included an annual service payment from the Airport to the City of \$21.9 million for indirect services.
-However, separate from this indirect service payment, on March 31, 2004, the Office of the Inspector General (the "OIG") of the U.S. Department of Transportation released the results of its audit of certain payments made by the Airport to the City for direct services during fiscal years 1997-98 through 2001-02.
+The fiscal year 2005-06 budget includes an annual service payment from the Airport to the City of \$21.94 million for indirect services.
+However, separate from this indirect service payment, on March 31, 2004, the Office of the Inspector General (OIG) of the U.S. Department of Transportation released the results of its audit of certain payments made by the Airport to the City for direct services during fiscal years 1997-98 through 2001-02.
 The OIG's audit found that the City had received approximately \$12.5 million of excess revenue from the Airport during fiscal years 1997-98 through 2001-02 with respect to reimbursement for direct services from the City to the Airport.
-On August 31, 2004, the Airport responded to the Federal Aviation Administration (the "FAA"), which was charged with closing out the Audit.
-On December 14, 2005, the Airport submitted the Citys Corrective Action Plan to the FAA, which included the transfer of \$4.6 million to the airlines, implementation of new interdepartmental billing procedures and submission of a Certificate of Compliance when all items were completed.
-At the close of fiscal year 2004-05, the City transferred \$4.6 million to the Airport to settle the Audit.
-On January 25, 2006 the Airport submitted its Certificate of Compliance to the FAA.
+The City responded to the OIG's audit report on September 1, 2004 and is awaiting a reply from the Federal Aviation Administration (FAA).
+The City, the Airport and the FAA have been in discussions since that time to resolve this issue.
+At the close of fiscal year 2004-05 the City transferred \$4.6 million to the Airport in anticipation that the audit would be resolved in fiscal year 2005-06.
+In January 2006 the Airport submitted a Certificate of Compliance to the FAA.

-The adopted fiscal year 2006-07 Original Budget totaled approximately \$5.7 billion, of which approximately \$2.7 billion is allocated to the General Fund.
-Table A-1 shows final revised budgeted revenues and appropriations for the City's General Fund for fiscal years 2002-03, 2003-04 and 2004-05, and the Original Budgets for fiscal year 2005-06 and 2006-07.
+Table A-1 shows revised budgeted revenues and appropriations for fiscal years 2001-02, 2002-03, 2003-04 and 2004-05, and the original budget for fiscal year 2005-06 for the General Fund portion of the City's budget.

-Budgeted General Fund Revenues and Appropriations for Fiscal Years 2002-03 through 2006-07 (000s)
+Budgeted General Fund Revenues and Appropriations for Fiscal Years 2001-02 through 2005-06

+(000s)